-Restricted cash as of December 31, 2019 represented an escrow account that was restricted for foundation fees payable in accordance with the terms of the Regular License.
+Restricted cash represented an escrow account that was restricted for foundation fees payable in accordance with the terms of the Regular License.
 The funds were fully released and the escrow account was closed during the year ended December 31, 2020.
-Interest income earned from restricted cash amounted to \$\mathbb{P}953\$ and \$\mathbb{P}1,845\$ for the years ended December 31, 2020 and 2019, respectively.
+Interest income earned from restricted cash amounted to P953 for the year ended December 31, 2020.